Categories: Uncategorized

 But certainly not all GOP lawmakers.
 As recently as September this year, Wisconsin Senate Majority Leader Scott Fitzgerald dismissed the idea that a legalization bill would pass the GOP-controlled Senate.
 “Everyone knows that medical marijuana leads to legalized marijuana,” Fitzgerald said.

-Indeed, the Senate GOP have prevented progress on both Wisconsin Gov. Tony Evers’ medical cannabis proposal from earlier this year and bill introduced in October by 36 Democrats (and one Republican).
+Indeed, the Senate GOP have prevented progress on both Wisconsin Gov. Tony Evers’ medical cannabis proposal from earlier this year and a bill introduced in October by 36 Democrats (and one Republican).
 “It’s time for Wisconsin to do the right thing and allow doctors to prescribe medication that’s best (for) their patient and their families,” Gov. Evers wrote in a tweet supporting the bill.

 Rep. Mary Felzkowski and Sen. Kathy Bernier are the two GOP lawmakers sponsoring a new bill to legalize medical cannabis.
 In fact, their proposal marks the first time Wisconsin Republicans have introduced legislation to legalize cannabis.